 This plant is one of my favorites and definitely a friend to your garden.
-If you’d like more info. on this one, take a look at my post that I wrote a few years ago (with lots more pictures).
-Autumn Joy Sedum – My Favorite Plant.
+If you'd like more info. on this one, take a look at this post (with lots more pictures).
+Autumn Joy Sedum - My Favorite Plant.

 Garlic Mustard Weed

-Obviously, just from the name alone, it’s a weed.
+Obviously, just from the name alone, it's a weed.
 A few years ago, it became an issue in Wisconsin.
 It is very invasive.
-It doesn’t help that it grows in full sun or even full shade.
+It doesn't help that it can grow in full sun or even full shade.

 When it blooms it has tiny white flowers.
 Please, I'm begging, pull the plant before it seeds.
 You'll regret it if you don't.
 The seeds spread this plant like crazy.
 One of the biggest issues with this plant is it does something to the soil and will cause issues with native plants growing.
 The recommendation is to pull it, put it in a bag, and throw it in the garbage.
 Do NOT compost this - especially if there are seeds.